 Update: on November 10, experts from HKD Snowmakers began training the BSF crew on the snowmaking system, and they started to make some snow for testing and operational planning only.
 (While you are welcome to test it out, we're not yet grooming it at this point; and skiers should beware of thin cover and hazards.)
-Late November remains the goal for snowmaking in earnest!
+Late November remains the goal for snowmaking in earnest, temperature dependent!

 Generations of Bozeman youth and adults have learned to ski on this rolling trail system of nearly 5km, on land owned by the city.
 It’s the centerpiece of Bozeman’s 70+km Community Nordic Trails system, which is maintained by the nonprofit Bridger Ski Foundation and maintains free access for the community.
 (No tax dollars fund the grooming operations.
 BSF fundraises and sells voluntary trail passes to cover the cost of grooming and maintenance.
 Community members are asked to contribute as they are financially able, in order to subsidize access for those who can’t afford to contribute.)
 The rolling terrain is ideal for everyone from beginners to experts, and it sees constant ski traffic from the early hours of the morning, through lunch breaks, after-school programs, and long past sunset.
 It’s home to a sledding hill, local and regional races, and a growing community of skiers, including the MSU Ski Team, BSF teams, Crosscut teams, Montana Endurance Academy, and the U.S. Paralympic Nordic Team.

-BSF Executive Director Evan Weiss says, “Snowmaking at Sunset Hills is a transformative project that will guarantee quality in-town skiing from Thanksgiving until March.
+BSF Executive Director Evan Weiss says, “Snowmaking at Sunset Hills is a transformative project that will improve quality in-town skiing.
 This project also fits within the needs of a growing Bozeman community and will improve overall community liveability.”

 The new snowmaking system will provide a buffer against unpredictable weather patterns, provide consistent skiing, and extend the season.
 In the last 15 years, in-town ski days have varied wildly, from 100-plus to as few as 17 and one year when there was no skiing at all.
 Preserving the winter experience at Sunset Hills will ensure that kids and adults have easy (and free) access to healthy winter activities while reducing driving and carbon emissions.